Vous pourriez aussi être intéressé par ces cours

 This course will take place the day before the EMPC Conference in Pisa, Italy.

 Low cost and reliability are the main important factors for the successful commercialization of MEMs devices.
-It is possible to decrease the cost of the MEMs device by shifting from ceramic packages down to wafer to wafer bonded MEMs.
-On the other hand, the ability to maintain the suitable environmental conditions either vacuum or inert gas inside the package of MEMs devices like is the key for assuring high reliability to these MEMs devices.
-The pressure requirements of some MEMS hermetically packaged devices such as gyroscopes, resonators, IR bolometers, RF devices and optical mirrors are very stringent.
+It is possible to decrease packaging costs by shifting from ceramic packages to wafer to wafer level packaging.
+On the other hand, the ability to maintain the suitable environmental conditions either vacuum or inert gas inside the package of electronics devices like is the key for assuring high reliability performances.
+The pressure requirements of some hermetically packaged devices such as gyroscopes, resonators, IR bolometers, RF devices and optical mirrors are very stringent.

-Due to the desorption phenomena of gaseous species from the internal surfaces, the vacuum inside a MEMS, after bonding encapsulation, tends to be degraded.
+Due to the desorption phenomena of gaseous species from the internal surfaces, the vacuum inside such a electronic devices, after bonding encapsulation, tends to degrade.
 Post process vacuum quality control and reliability for hermetic bonding is extremely important for overall device reliability and process yield.
-In this course we analyze the main factors that are critical in the vacuum design of hermetically sealed MEMS.
+In this course we analyze the main factors that are critical in the vacuum design of hermetically sealed devices.

-The course is structured to be supportive to MEMS packaging engineers, MEMS bonding process engineers and generally to R&D personals that work in MEMS design activities.
+The course is structured to be supportive to packaging engineers, MEMS bonding process engineers and generally to R&D personals that work in electronics devices design activities.

 • Why hermetic vacuum packaging is required for electronic devices